EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today was a busy day!
 The first project I worked on was a movie scraper.
 I essentially grabbed 100 of the best movies to watch from a website and practiced my web scraping abilities.
 [View readme.](projects-source/day43/movie-scraper/readme.md)

 I also worked on a playlist creator.
 It is kind of cool.
 It asks the user what date in the past from when they want to view songs, and a Spotify playlist is generated for them.
+### R1D44
+Today I worked on more web scraping.
+I worked on an application to send an email if the price of an item, a random item, has a price lower than $1500.

+This could potentially be used for practically any item and price threshold.
+But for this purpose, I used a random gaming computer.